66 Too Many Overview

 66.2 Non-zero Variance filtering

 These types of methods are quite simple, we remove variables that take a few number of values.
 If the value is always 1 then it doesnβt have any information in it and we should remove it.
 If the variables are almost always the same we might want to remove them.
-We look at these methods in Chapter 67.
+We look at these methods in the Non-zero Variance filtering chapter.

 66.3 Dimensionality reduction